filecoin-project/filecoin-docs/docs/install-filecoin/README.md

 ##### Graphics cards

 GPUs are a must for getting block rewards.
-These graphics cards have been confirmed to generate [SNARKs](<https://en.wikipedia.org/wiki/SNARK_(theorem_prover)>) quickly enough to successfully mine blocks on the Lotus Testnet:
+These graphics cards have been confirmed to generate [SNARKs](<https://en.wikipedia.org/wiki/SNARK_(theorem_prover)>) quickly enough to successfully mine blocks on the Lotus Testnet: asdasdas

 - GeForce RTX 2080 Ti
 - GeForce RTX 2080 SUPER